Icon of a calendar

 Infrastructure Surveys

-Excluding Iowa Department of Transportation projects discussed below, the OSA conducted 185 archaeological and architectural projects in FY 2024, significantly contributing to the enhancement of statewide economic development.
-In addition to 72 archaeological or architectural history Phase IA and Desktop evaluations, OSA staff conducted 101 Phase I archaeological surveys, recording or supplementing information on 29 archaeological sites.
-Twelve Phase I architectural history surveys were completed.
-The FY 2024 efforts included projects in 66 different Iowa counties and served 28 different sponsors.
-Local government clients included the cities of Cedar Rapids, Council Bluffs, and Glenwood, and the counties of Iowa and Cass.
-State and federal agency clients included the Iowa Department of Agriculture and Land Stewardship, Iowa Department of Natural Resources, the National Park Service, the State Historical Society of Iowa, and the US Department of Agriculture.
-Three non-profit affordable housing clients, including Cedar Valley Habitat for Humanity, Greater Des Moines Habitat for Humanity, and Vera French Housing were provided CRM compliance support.
+Excluding Iowa Department of Transportation (Iowa DOT) projects discussed below, the OSA conducted 142 archaeological and architectural projects in FY2025, significantly contributing to the enhancement of statewide economic development.
+In addition to 23 archaeological or architectural history Phase IA and desktop evaluations, OSA staff conducted 85 Phase I archaeological surveys and one Phase II testing project, recording or supplementing information on 35 archaeological sites.
+Seven Phase I architectural history surveys were completed, along with seven bridge assessments or evaluations.
+Other projects included field condition assessments, creation of brochures on cultural resources, and an artifact analysis.
+The FY2025 efforts included projects in 57 different Iowa counties, serving 23 different sponsors.
+Local government clients included the cities of Ames, Iowa City, and Marshalltown, and the counties of Iowa and Marion.
+State agency clients included the Iowa Department of Agriculture and Land Stewardship (IDALS), Iowa Department of Natural Resources, and the State Historical Society of Iowa.
+Two non-profit affordable housing clients, Cedar Valley Habitat for Humanity and the Hope Community Development Corporation, were provided CRM compliance support.

 Iowa Department of Transportation

-FY 2024 marks 54 years of contracted services with the Iowa DOT for archaeological investigations and 35 years of historic architectural evaluations.
-A total of 144 Phase IA Cultural Resource Evaluation reports was submitted, along with seven technical reports pertaining to Phase I intensive surveys.
-In addition, the OSA completed an obsidian sourcing project for the Iowa DOT.
+FY2025 marks 55 years of contracted services with the Iowa DOT for archaeological investigations and 36 years of historic architectural evaluations.
+A total of 149 Cultural Resource Evaluation reports were submitted.
+Six Phase I survey reports were completed, along with four other reports dealing with construction monitoring near the Old Coralville Cemetery, mitigation efforts related to road improvements, and a Phase IA architectural reconnaissance survey.
+In addition, OSA completed a historic farmsteads context and archaeological evaluation tool project for the Iowa DOT and IDALS.

 RESEARCH COLLECTIONS